bannastre/CV/README.md

 - Curiosity and a passion for solving problems with code
 - Object Oriented Programming and XP Principles
 - Software Craftsmanship
-- Ruby, Rails, JavaScript, Node.js, Python
-- Rspec, Jasmine, Mocha

 #### Royal Military Academy Sandhurst (RMAS) (Jan - Dec 2007)

 Commissioned as an Officer from the national centre of excellence for leadership.
-- RMAS is where all officers in the British Army are trained to take on the responsibilities of leading the soldiers under their command.

 #### University of Newcastle upon Tyne  (Sep 2002 - Jul 2006)

 BA (Hons) Economics & Business Management.
-- Modules in Macro & Micro Economics, Risk and Uncertainty, Innovation and Creativity, and Financial Economics.
-- Dissertation documenting the effect of Game Theory and Collusion on an international business.
-- University Rowing 1st VIII.

 #### Other qualifications
 - FCA Approved person.